infanton/Java-A-Z/README.md

-# SortingAlgorithms
+#JavaA-Z

-SortingAlgorithms is a directory of Java solutions to the most common sorting algorithms.
+JavaA-Z is a directory of Java implementation to the most common sorting algorithms.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.